 From there, Brighton began a long rebuilding process, but not before having to play two seasons at the Gillingham FC stadium 75 miles away.
 They then spent 12 years at a local stadium about the size of some Texas high school places, and in the mid-2000s, to get out of financial trouble, the Board had to pitch in 7 million pounds, with another 2.5 million raised from, among other things, re-recording a hit song called “Tom Hark” by the Piranhas.
 You might think you don’t know this tune, but see if you recognize it.
 You will certainly know the melody if you’ve been to a few games in England.
 This is the Brighton version, called “We Want Falmer,” referring to the new stadium.

 Another thing they did to raise money: Nude Christmas cards with the players.
-I’m serious.
+Seriously.

-They have been in the second tier ever since, but one incident does have to be mentioned.
-(Any Brighton fan reading this is now cringing).
 Under manager Gus Poyet, they made the 2013 Championship playoffs and drew their biggest rivals, Crystal Palace.
 After a 0-0 draw at Selhurst Park, somebody thought it would be funny to take a crap all over Palace’s dressing room before the second game in Brighton.
-Again, I’m serious.
+Again, seriously.
 Palace won the game, 2-0, and Poyet and his whole staff were sacked a month later – for (allegedly) unrelated gross misconduct and breach of contract.

-(Years later, I would see Poyet manage for Sunderland at Palace, and the Palace fans sang a song about him shitting on the floor!)
+(Years later, Groundhopper Paul would see Poyet manage for Sunderland at Palace, and the Palace fans sang a song about him shitting on the floor!)

-Brighton barely missed promotion in 2016-17, but they made it up for the 2017-18 season, finishing second behind Newcastle; they’ve been Premier League ever since.
+Brighton barely missed promotion in 2016-17, but they made it up for the 2017-18 season, finishing second behind Newcastle; they’ve been Premier League ever since, but never higher than 15th.

 Their anthem, the one they play when the teams come out, is an old marching tune called Sussex By The Sea.
 Here’s a kind of official version:

-As you can see (from a game I went to) not everybody really gets into it:
+As you can see (from the game Paul went to) not everybody really gets into it:

 The lyrics are